 In the 2018 return, new questions are introduced, which can be previewed before signing in.
 Some are optional for 2018, but mandatory from 2019.
 They are intended to allay public concerns, for example about high levels of pay in charities, or to highlight possible areas of risk, say in relation to money transfer overseas.

 New questions for 2018 include a breakdown of salaries across income bands, and the amount of total employee benefits for the highest paid member of staff.
 There are also questions about the use of professional fundraisers; receipt of grants and contracts from central government and local authorities; and questions on safeguarding children and adults at risk.
+If at all you face any difficulties with regards to charity law, get in touch with lawyers from H3 Solicitors or other similar firms.

 Overseas expenditure is another area of scrutiny.
 Charities spending money outside England and Wales will need to explain if they have transferred money overseas by a means other than the regulated banking system.
 Other questions concern controls to monitor overseas expenditure, and whether trustees are satisfied that risk management policies and procedures are adequate for charity activities and place of operations.
 These are mandatory from 2019, but optional for 2018.
 Questions about income received from outside the UK are also introduced.
 Again, some are optional.